awyeh64/Tanzanian_Water_Well_Predictor/README.md

 # Tanzanian Water Well Challenge

 Through a collaboration from Taarifa, a rwandan news platform, and the Tanzanian Ministry of Water, the competition 'Pump it Up: Data Mining the Water Table' has been hosted.
-Competitors will be given sample data from current existing wells that we know the condition of.
+Contestants will be given sample data about current existing wells that we know the condition of.
+Data we receive ranges from the group that funded the well, longitude/latitude coordinates, and water well pump type, and participants are expected to utilize this information to create a predictive model that can find the status of a well just by being given preliminary information.
+The following is a comprehensive map of all the known wells in the country, as well as their state.

 ![Tanzania_train](/reports/figures/Tanzania_train.jpg)

+This is a map of wells in the country that we aim to predict the status of.

 ![Tanzania_test](/reports/figures/Tanzania_test.jpg)